Athirappilly Falls

-There is another waterfall on the way from Athirapilly to Vazhachal Falls, in close proximity to the road, which is locally called "Charpa Falls".
 Athirappilly Falls is the largest waterfall in Kerala and is nicknamed "The Niagara of South India".

 Controversy about a state-proposed hydroelectric dam on the Chalakudy River above the waterfalls began in the 1990s and continued through 2017.

 River

 The 145 km long Chalakudy River, originates in the Anaimalai mountains of the Western Ghats and flows through the Vazhachal Forest toward the Arabian Sea.
 The river starts off smooth but becomes more turbulent as it nears Athirapilly.
 At Athirappilly Falls, the water surges around big rocks and cascades down in three separate plumes.
-Below the falls, the river remains turbulent for about 1 km until it reaches Kannamkuzhi, from where it calms and flows smooth until reaching the dam at Thumpoormuzhi.
+Below the falls, the river remains turbulent for about 1 km until it reaches Kannamkuzhi, from where it calms and flows smoothly until reaching the dam at Thumpoormuzhi.

 Wildlife

 Forest wildlife in the area includes the Indian elephant, Bengal tiger, Indian leopard, gaur, sambar, and lion-tailed macaque.
 The unique 180 m elevation riparian forest in the Athirappilly-Vazhachal area is the only location where all four South Indian species of hornbills — the great hornbill (the state bird of Kerala), Malabar pied hornbill, Malabar grey hornbill, and the Indian grey hornbill are found living together.